barbara0811/subcultron-sim/README.md

 > source ../data/simulation/simulation_config.bash

+- Prepare aFish controller file for launch with specified parameters (modify PARAMETERS at the begining of afish/src/controller_for_trust_scenario.py).

+- Make sure you have prepared logging structures (folder ~/Desktop/logs_trust).
+If such folder does not exist, run:

+> cd ~/Desktop/

+> mkdir logs_trust

+**2. Run the code:**

 - In separate terminals, run:

 > roscore

 > roslaunch subcultron_launch standard_simulation.launch

+- If you want to log zeta values, run:

+> rosrun subcultron_launch zeta_logger.py

 To stop the simulation, simply press ctrl-c in the second terminal (roscore can be left running at all times).